GeorgeOsborn97/project-4-the-festival-grounds/README.md

 ### General:
 * Top Bar: The top bar contains the Logo for the site taht also acts as a button that returns to the home page, as well as a cover image that helps set the tone of the site.
 * Navigation: The Navigation bar incorperates the consistant style of the site, and provides links to all relevent pages.
 The nav bar changes depending on the authentication of the user, and the page they are currently on.
+* Alerts: Various alerts will be triggered upon certain user interactions.
+Such as, logging in, logging out and creating a room etc...
 * Footer: The footer is simple yet mainatins the consistant colour scheme, it holds links to all social pages as well as declering which user is logged on, should it apply.

 ### User Authentication: